Transitioning to Remote Learning for Spring Quarter

 Over the past month the University and the Medical Center have been closely monitoring and responding to the evolving situation with the coronavirus disease.
 Our goals have been to protect the health and safety of our students, faculty and staff, to remain committed to our distinctive environment for education, research, and impact, and to be responsible participants in the collective global public health challenge.

 Today, we are announcing new steps in service of these goals that the current extraordinary circumstances require.
 We will be acting collectively to prevent and slow the spread of the virus.
 We are committed to maintaining University research and daily operations, and ensuring that all students can realize their academic objectives, but we understand that doing so will present new challenges.
-We extend our appreciation in advance to our faculty, students, staff, and the University community for their collective efforts to fulfil the distinctive mission of the University in today’s deeply challenging environment.
+We extend our appreciation in advance to our faculty, students, staff, and the University community for their collective efforts to fulfill the distinctive mission of the University in today’s deeply challenging environment.

 The University of Chicago is moving to remote learning for undergraduate and graduate classes for the entire Spring Quarter of 2020, beginning on Monday, March 30, the first day of the Spring Quarter.
 Extensive preparations are in process under the Provost’s leadership, and we will provide detailed guidance over the next week about remote teaching.